CMHA Get Set & Connect Program

 • income assistance specialists

-• The team members use their expertise and talents to connect young people with the care, resources, and activities they need to lead a healthy, fulfilling life.
+Team members use their expertise and talents to connect young people with the care, resources, and activities they need to lead a healthy, fulfilling life

 Coping Using Mindfulness - 'What Youth Say' + Resources